Lee Roy Caffey: College career

-Caffey was a three-year letterman and a member of the Texas A&M Hall of Fame, and a member of the Texas A&M All-Decade Team of the 1960s.
+Caffey was a three-year letterman and is a member of the Texas A&M Hall of Fame, and a member of the Texas A&M All-Decade Team of the 1960s.
 He was the first Texas A&M Aggie to play in a Super Bowl and is considered one of Texas A&M's top 10 best players in the NFL.
 Caffey wore #34 during his college years.

 In 1993, he was inducted into the Texas A&M Athletic Hall of Fame.

 Professional career

 Philadelphia Eagles

 Caffey was selected by the Philadelphia Eagles in the seventh round (88th overall) of the 1963 NFL draft.
 He was also an AFL fourth round draft choice (25th overall) of the Houston Oilers.
 He started 6 out of 14 games and was named to the NFL All Rookie team.
 He returned an interception 87 yards for a touchdown against the New York Giants.
 Caffey wore #34 as an Eagle.